iliabylich/iliabylich.github.io/_posts/2015-04-13-redis-cluster-quick-overview.markdown

 15785 R (0 err) | 15785 W (0 err) |
 ```

-This tool writes a huge amount of data to redis and check whether previously written data is still there.
+This tool writes a huge amount of data to Redis and check whether previously written data is still there.

 # Testing the failover

 This chapter is something that I still don't understand.
-I've tried to reproduce it many times and every time I have the same result.
+I have tried to reproduce it many times and every time I have the same result.

 Run `consistency-test.rb` again and kill any other node.